How Do Solar Panels Work?

 It’s important to note that a variation exists on the conventional inverter.
 This is the micro-inverter.
 Rather than being housed in a box, micro-inverters are placed directly underneath the solar panels.
 Once your solar inverter is working properly, the sky is the limit on the different things you can go solar with from heating a pool with solar, solar home heating installation options, and ever hot water heaters running on solar energy.

-When you purchase solar panels, you should be aware that not all solar panels operate with equal efficiency which is why you will often see a difference in installation costs for solar panels.
+When you purchase solar panels, you should be aware that not all solar panels operate with equal efficiency.
+This is why you will often see a difference in installation costs for solar panels.

 Efficiency is determined based on how much of the sunlight reaching the panel actually converts to electricity.

 Another important component of your system is your utility meter.
 It will track how much solar electricity your home produces.
 The more electricity your panels generate, the less electricity you will need to buy from your utility—and the lower your utility bills will be.

-Like inverters, meters are getting smarter, and are now able to accomplish more.
+Like inverters, meters are getting smarter and now able to accomplish more.
 Smart meters open the door to give consumers the ability to better control their energy costs.

 Most people don’t realize this, but utility electricity prices change many times during the day, much like the stock market.
 Consumers are unware of these price shifts because they don’t buy power from the wholesale power market.
 Instead they pay retail rates regulated by their state.